 Project Description - Makushin Geothermal Project (Unalaska, Alaska)

-To build and own 18 - 30MWg geothermal electrical generation facility, with a 30-year design basis.
+To build and own a 30MWe geothermal electrical generation facility with a 30-year design life.
 Provide wholesale power to replace existing diesel generation with zero carbon emission green energy for the City of Unalaska and its industry.